 Meg Prater, Sr. Marketing Manager of the HubSpot blog, says "When I first started including ice-breaker questions in our weekly team stand-up meetings, the experience was … cringeworthy.
 It felt like exactly what it was: organized fun.
 But we kept at it.
 I listened to feedback and tried to incorporate it into better ice breakers."

 She continued, "For example, some folks on our team don’t watch a lot of T.V. and felt a little excluded when we’d fall down a rabbit hole of shows we were binging.
 Keeping the ice breakers inclusive keeps everyone engaged.
 Now, our ice-breakers can take 15+ minutes to get through and yield some of our biggest laughs and revelations of the week."

 49. Personality Quiz

-This ice breaker can promote team bonding, and it's one of the easier options in the list.
+This ice breaker can promote team bonding, and it's one of the easier options on the list.
 Simply choose a brief personality quiz on your phone or computer (if you're stuck, here's a list), and pull it up on a projector or send the link to everyone.

-Once everyone has completed the personality assessment, have each colleague mention one thing they agree or disagree with in their results.
+Once everyone has completed the personality assessment, have each colleague mention one thing they agree or disagree with from their results.
 This game allows your team members to gain a new perspective on their peers, and it's also a fun and easy way to get an interesting conversation started.

-9. Who is it?
+50. Who is it?

 Have everyone write a unique, strange, or unexpected fact about them on a piece of paper.
 Then, put the pieces of paper into a hat and mix them around.
 Pull from the hat and read each fact.